chiuannica/randompointgenerator/README.md

-A basketball game point generator
+This is a basketball point generator that takes stats and the power of probability to generate a table.

-Hello.
-This generator has two players.
-Each player has different stats, percentages for three pointers, two pointers, and one pointers.
+There are ten rounds.
+Each round, two players could add either 3, 2, 1, or no points to their total points.

-You can change the stats and regenerate the table.
+The user can change the stats and name of the players and generate a new table.

-In basketball, if you miss your shot, the other team gets a chance to score, and it continues.
+This generator has no real purpose.